The Pulse

 Credits: seetao

-Powering the Earth from India with green energy
+Powering India’s grid with green energy

 The Chief Minister’s green energy corridor project will comprise the construction of transmission networks and central substations.
 Funding for the green energy corridor will come from the following: